Seafood bisque soup is as delicious as it sounds, but without an expensive price tag. You just need leftover shells from lobster, crab or prawns.

 Pop in a couple of bay leaves or a bouquet garni and enough water to cover.

-Simmer for a couple of hours over a medium heat on the hob or covered in a low oven at 150C/300F.
-You can also put it in a slow cooker on low for 4 hours.
+Simmer for a couple of hours over a medium heat on the hob or covered in a low oven at 150 C / 300 F / 130 FAN / Gas 2.

-Remove the big, hard pieces of shell and then use a stick blender, blender of processor the puree the rest.
+Remove the big, hard pieces of shell and then use a stick blender, blender of processor the purée the rest.
 Pour through a sieve, and add some of the sludge depending on how much you like - that's where the taste is!

-At this stage I often find that the seafood bisque is too thin.
 In a clean saucepan add butter, over a medium heat, until it melts.
 Next, add some flour and stir for a minute until it forms a thick paste.

 Now add the soup to the pan, slowly stirring all the time.

 For a really creamy seafood bisque serve with a dollop of crème fraîche and a sprinkling of cayenne pepper.
-The crusty bread is, of course, obligatory!

 This is great for a dinner party as it is so simple, frugal and posh at the same time.